 Editas Medicine Inc. instead, it started the "in-vivo" tests, ie those directly in the course, with a clinical study that started in July.
 Intellia Therapeutics Inc. will do its tests starting in early 2020.
 Safe treatment directly in the human body would greatly reduce the development time of treatments.

-The biggest challenge is to find a way to target the molecules that are part of the gene editing to specific cell types safely and efficiently.
+The biggest challenge is to find a way to target the molecules that are part of gene editing to specific cell types safely and efficiently.

 CRISPR and Intellia Therapeutics have licensed their technology from the University of California at Berkeley.
 It is the Doudna study center.
 Editas (Doudna is on the board) is using solutions from the Broad Institute in Massachusetts instead.
 The two institutes battle over who first invented the technique.

-The first cases of "in vivo" CRISPR
+The first cases of CRISPR “in vivo”

 Last year, a Chinese researcher stunned the scientific community by claiming to have created the first genetically edited children: a gesture that has sparked much controversy and some calls to ban CRISPR due to the permanent effects on people's DNA.